Bhoi

-The Bhoi (also known as Bauri) is an ethnic community found in Odisha who speak the Odia language.
+The Bhoi (also known as Bauri) is an ethnic community found in Odisha, India, who speak the Odia language.
 They are classified as a [OBC].
 Traditionally, they are blowers of conch shells (Shankha) in Hindu rituals, and work as agricultural labourers.

 In Gujarat and Maharashtra, their traditional occupations included acting as palanquin-bearers.

 The Bhoi are also found in Assam.

 "Bhoi" or "Bhoimul" was also a functional title provided to writers of Odisha belonging to Karan community.
+They were highly educated and an elite community completely different from Bhoi/Bauri.
+Karan community has its own dynasty and ruled Odisha by "Bhoimula" dynasty of Karana community.